 The central element of our QGIS installation is the Boundless connect plugin, which acts as a single entry point to Boundless technology and content for QGIS.
-This provides access to Boundless Connect content, which currently includes Boundless-supported plugins, basemaps, and knowledge-based content, like documentation, tutorials and lessons for lessons plugins.
+This provides access to Boundless Connect content, which currently includes Boundless-supported plugins.

 Boundless Desktop is not composed solely of zeros and ones!
 It also comes with the deep technical knowledge and immediate readiness of Boundless experts.
-From product maintenance and day-to-day online support, whatever are your needs, there is a Boundless support plan suited for you (see more about it in the Boundless Connect page).
+From product maintenance and day-to-day online support, whatever are your needs, there is a Boundless support plan suited for you (see more about it in following Boundless Connect page).